2022–23 UEFA Champions League: Schedule

-The schedule of the competition is as follows.
-All matches are played on Tuesdays and Wednesdays apart from the preliminary round final and the final.
-Scheduled kick-off times starting from the play-off round are 18:45 and 21:00 CEST/CET.
+The schedule of the competition was as follows.
+All matches were played on Tuesdays and Wednesdays apart from the preliminary round final and the final.
+Scheduled kick-off times starting from the play-off round were 18:45 and 21:00 CEST/CET.

-As the 2022 FIFA World Cup takes place in Qatar between 20 November and 18 December 2022, the group stage commenced in the first week of September 2022 and concluded in the first week of November 2022 to make way for the World Cup.
+As the 2022 FIFA World Cup took place in Qatar between 20 November and 18 December 2022, the group stage commenced in the first week of September 2022 and concluded in the first week of November 2022 to make way for the World Cup.

 The draws for the qualifying round started at 12:00 CEST/CET and were held at the UEFA headquarters in Nyon, Switzerland.
 The group stage draw took place in Istanbul, Turkey.